 A Digital Workplace tailored to your needs

-Discover How To Boost your employee
+Discover How To Boost your employee engagement and performance

 I am a product marketing specialist at eXo.
 My role is to assist marketing and sales teams in their operations and present our digital workplace solution to the world.
 I mainly blog about the latest tech trends, digital transformation, internal communication and how to navigate through eXo Platform.